sherlyn99/MED263_microbiome_analysis_in_R/README.md

 # Troubleshooting
 ## Using Rstudio:

-1. If asked to update packages, select all (“n”)
+1. If asked to update packages, select all (“a”).
+If the installation errors out, try it again and select ("n").

 ## Using Jupyter Notebook: